-approximate size: 16cm high
+approximate size: height 16cm

 liz stops has been a practising artist for many years, exhibiting throughout australia. stops has worked mainly in porcelain, making objects whose forms are derived from both man made and naturally occurring elements in the landscape.